-If you're the type who likes to track down the most authentic, off-the-radar cuisine in any given city, then you'll want to head to South Federal, whose unpretentious eateries are local favorites.
+If you're the type who likes to track down the most authentic, off-the-radar restaurants in any given city, then you'll want to head to South Federal, where unpretentious eateries are local favorites.
 Asian markets and Vietnamese restaurants abound in Little Saigon, between Mississippi and Alameda avenues, as do Mexican restaurants and shops in the Barnum area (named after circus mogul P.T.
 Barnum).
-And all along Federal Boulevard, bright murals along with fragrant, spiced cuisine; piñata shops; bakeries; and vintage signs speak to the neighborhood's low-key, up-and-coming diverse vibe.
-See neighborhood map.

 Far East Center

 A pagoda-style entry welcomes guests to explore a shopping center chock full of Asian eateries, markets and gift shops.
 Feast on coconut buns and noodle bowls, and shop for Buddha statues, straw hats, Chinese herbs and hundreds of other treasures.

 Head to Pedego Electric Bikes to grab a rental and explore the neighborhood!
 Or purchase your very own Pedego electric bike and accessories.

 Several parks with water features offer an escape just off busy South Federal Boulevard.
 Visit Barnum Park for its views of downtown Denver; Jefferson Park, Huston Lake Park or Garfield Lake Park, each with lakeshores to explore; or Sanderson Gulch Park or Lakewood Gulch Park, where South Platte River tributaries meander through green spaces.